go-swagger/go-swagger/swagger/README.md

 When all the interfaces and default implementations are generated it will generate a swagger mux implementation.
 This swagger mux implemenation links all the interface implementations to operation names.
-The typed muxer wraps an untyped muxer to do the actual route registration, it's mostly sugar for providing better compile time type safety.
+The typed API wraps an untyped API to do the actual route registration, it's mostly sugar for providing better compile time type safety.

 This is done through integration in the `go generate` command